Quickly exit this site by pressing the Escape key Leave this site

 The investment comes as the force continues to implement Operation Soteria, a new approach to investigating rape.

-As part of this initiative the Home Office, through its Transforming Forensics Programme, has purchased cutting edge technology to improve support for victims of rape and sexual assault and their experience of dealing with the police during an extremely traumatic time.
+As part of this initiative, cutting-edge technology to improve support for victims of rape and sexual assault and their experience of dealing with the police during an extremely traumatic time has been made available via the Police Digital Service’s Rape Review Response Project Tech Uplift 2 (RRRP2).

 The specialist kit, which is being deployed across the force area includes mobile laboratories and ruggedised laptops which enables the examination of victim’s devices at a location that is suitable to them.
 It also allows for targeted and specific searches in a timely way – limiting how long victims must then spend without their mobile.